MicrosoftDocs/architecture-center/docs/guide/hpc/hpc-avl-fire-m-content.md

 This article describes the steps for running the [AVL FIRE M](https://www.avl.com/fire-m) application on a virtual machine (VM) and a high-performance computing (HPC) cluster that's deployed on Azure.
-It also presents the performance results of running AVL FIRE M on Azure CycleCloud (Azure HPC Cluster).
+The article also shows the performance results of running AVL FIRE M on Azure CycleCloud (Azure HPC cluster).

 AVL FIRE M is the leading computational fluid dynamics (CFD) simulation package for the Internal Combustion Engine.
 In the new era of e-mobility, it has evolved into a comprehensive software tool offering solutions for a wide spectrum of applications.
 It simulates: